rak-esh/Conversation-Mailer/Readme.md

   An explicit router node inspects LLM outputs and determines whether to continue the dialogue or invoke tools.

 * **Automated Email Summaries**
-  On session completion, a `send_email_summary` tool sends a professional, bulleted summary via SMTP (TLS/SSL).
+  On session completion, a `send_email_summary` tool sends a professional, bulleted summary via SMTP.

 * **Manual Session Termination**
   A **Stop & Email** button in the UI injects a hidden `SIGNAL_END`, forcing immediate summarization and email dispatch.